damey2011/phr-inf/README.md

 - This assumes sufficient IAM privileges.
 - A repository is created in the ECR to keep the docker image built.
 - There are already existing ECS cluster and services to use for this demo.
+- Task Definition has Container Definition with port mapping to 80.

 #### Steps